Rehab Centers Bishop, CA

 Inyo County Health And Human Services Substance Abuse

-Inyo County Health And Human Services Substance Abuse is an inpatient treatment facility in Bishop, CA that is located in the 93514 zip code.
-Inyo County Health And Human Services Substance Abuse provides inpatient treatment for dual diagnosis, inpatient detox and residential substance abuse treatment.
-It provides CBT, dialectical behavior therapy and brief intervention services.
+Inyo County Health And Human Services Substance Abuse is a residential treatment facility in Bishop, California that is situated in the 93514 zip code.
+Inyo County Health And Human Services Substance Abuse offers inpatient detox, residential substance use treatment and inpatient treatment for dual diagnosis.
+It offers counseling for trauma victims, rational emotive behavioral therapy and relapse prevention.

 Address: 162 Grove Street, Suite J, Bishop, CA 93514 in Inyo County